Giant Robo: The Day the Earth Stood Still: Production

-Producer Yasuto Yamaki was working on a spin-off of Final Yamato, titled Dessler's War, but it was shelved.
+Producer Yasuhito Yamaki was working on a spin-off of Final Yamato, titled Dessler's War, but it was shelved.
 However, since he had already invited many staff members to work on the project, he felt it would be a waste to do nothing, and so he began planning Giant Robo.
 As a replacement for Yamato, he chose a robot anime, which was the mainstream of mecha anime at the time.
 Yamaki initially thought of producing Tetsujin 28-go, but while that series had been remade many times, Giant Robo had reruns of the 1967 live-action adaptation but no anime remakes, which is why he chose it as his subject.
 Due to budget overruns, the project was stagnant for about three years, but while Yamaki was working on Urotsukidōji, he was approached by Masayuki Miyashita, who had moved from Nippon Columbia to Amuse Video, and the project was revived.

 The first staff member to be appointed was director Yasuhiro Imagawa.
 A self-proclaimed fan of Yokoyama's work, Imagawa jumped at the chance of working on the project.
 In pre-production, Imagawa was informed he could not use any of the supporting characters from the manga or live action versions.
 Instead, with Yokoyama's permission, he populated the series with characters from the artist's entire canon of work, including Akakage, Babel II and Godmars.
 Yamaki had intended to use a star system and feature characters from Yokoyama's works with the same appearance but different personalities, but Imagawa wanted to keep the characters as they were.
 Some characters were reinterpreted with Yokoyama's approval.
 The Giant Robo OVA still follows Daisaku and Robo, and the main antagonist is still called "Big Fire," but it features an all-new storyline with a completely different cast of characters.

 After Imagawa, Makoto Kobayashi joined the staff as the image concept designer.
 Among the special guest key animators, Hideaki Anno heard rumors about the project and reached out himself.
 Although Yamaki does not remember how he called on Shōichi Masuo, he asked him to participate because he was "an animator with excellent effects technique and taste."
 Science fiction writer Chiaki Kawamata, who had connections with Yamaki through Yamato, created the traits for the Shizuma Drive.
 The title calligrapher, Teigan Tsuda, was the husband of a friend of Yamaki's wife.